jgmdev/bluecontrol/README.md

 **Dependencies**

 * php - interface and service that automatically changes color temperature
-* php-sqlite - store the applicaiton settings
+* php-sqlite - store the application settings
 * chromium - display the user interface
 * xorg-xrandr - change color temperature
 * wmctrl - used to check chromium status